SHORTLIST

 Day 15: Hanoi

-Your adventure comes to an end after breakfast this morning.
-If you would like to stay on in Hanoi, we’ll be happy to organise some additional accommodation for you ahead of time (subject to availability).
+Your adventure comes to an end after breakfast.
+If you wish to spend more time in Hanoi, just speak to your booking agent ahead of time to organise additional accommodation.

 Inclusions